Sanki King: Graffiti

-Sanki did "live graffiti art" for the first time in Pakistan in July 2012 and in the same month launched his Sticker Art Movement through designs which feature Muhammad Ali Jinnah, the founder of Pakistan.
-In December 2012, he was chosen as the judge for a nationwide graffiti competition spread across seven cities.
-Some of his well-known works include Love Karachi on a bus and another, titled Flying Kiss which he painted outside the Arts Council of Pakistan in 2013.
-He painted the tallest graffiti in Pakistan in 2014 at the Valika Cricket Ground, University of Karachi.
-His creations can be seen in the areas Nazimabad, North Nazimabad, Zamzama and Clifton outside the Sanat Gallery, painted at the opening of his very first solo exhibition, "You should know him by now", on the 4th of June 2016.
+In July 2012, King performed live graffiti art and launched a Sticker Art Movement featuring designs of Muhammad Ali Jinnah, the founder of Pakistan.
+In December 2012, he was selected as a judge for a nationwide graffiti competition held across seven cities.
+His works include Love Karachi, painted on a bus, and Flying Kiss, painted outside the Arts Council of Pakistan in 2013.
+In 2014, he painted a large-scale mural at the Valika Cricket Ground, University of Karachi.
+In June 2016, he held his first solo exhibition, You Should Know Him By Now, at the Sanat Gallery in Clifton, Karachi.

-King is the only Pakistani artist to have been invited to graffiti crews Beyond Mankind Krew (BMK, founded 1991, Queens, New York City) and Experienced Vandals (Ex-Vandals, founded 1979, Brooklyn).
-Ex-Vandals is one of the first graffiti crews in the world.
-Sanki's work is featured in Nicholas Ganz’s book, Street Messages, published in April 2015.
-In 2017, he collaborated with Mumbai-based artist Zeenat Kulavoor for Urdu calligraphic conversation project Pehle Aap.
-He also participated in Karachi Biennale 2017 with his work Mind Palace.
+King is the only Pakistani artist to have been invited to join the graffiti crews Beyond Mankind Krew (BMK, founded 1991, Queens, New York City) and Experienced Vandals (Ex-Vandals, founded 1979, Brooklyn).
+His work is featured in Nicholas Ganz's book Street Messages, published in April 2015.

+In 2017, he collaborated with Mumbai-based artist Zeenat Kulavoor on Pehle Aap, an Urdu calligraphic conversation project.
+He also participated in Karachi Biennale 2017 with the work Mind Palace.

 Gallery art

-An original piece of abstract art by King was included in a group exhibition at Louvre Abu Dhabi from February to June 2021.
+An original abstract work by King was included in a group exhibition at the Louvre Abu Dhabi from February to June 2021.

-Custom-painting and fashion

-Sanki King is known for his graffiti art designs for sneakers, using paint, marker pens and stencils.
-He now runs his own company making custom-painted sneakers and apparel, as well as organizing dance and graffiti workshops.
+Fashion collaborations

-In 2014, Sanki worked for the first time with a local designer brand Zeb-Tan.
-He collaborated with The House of Arsalan Iqbal for the collection ‘Desirably Distressed’, which came out in March 2015.
-He said, “In 2012, I painted a shutter in Arsalan Iqbal’s store.
-Since Iqbal travels a lot, he finds graffiti very inspiring.
-Then in May 2014 we worked on a collaborative venture for the next 10 months” Another collection of footwear and jewellery incorporating his designs "Devolution Chic" was showcased a month later at the 8th PFDC Sunsilk Fashion Week 2015.
+In 2014, King collaborated with designer brand Zeb-Tan.
+He subsequently worked with The House of Arsalan Iqbal on the collection Desirably Distressed, released in March 2015.
+A further collection, Devolution Chic, incorporating his designs in footwear and jewellery, was presented at the 8th PFDC Sunsilk Fashion Week in April 2015.

 B-boying and parkour

-In 2008, King began a b-boying crew in Karachi who organized as Unknown Crew (UC) in 2010.
-They have performed for Jaag TV (previously known as CNBC Pakistan), HP Inc, Caltex, Play TV, Lux Style Awards and a number of music videos.
+In 2008, King founded a b-boying crew in Karachi, which organised as Unknown Crew (UC) in 2010.
+The crew has performed for Jaag TV, HP Inc, Caltex, Play TV and the Lux Style Awards, among others.

-Personal life

-Sanki King lives and works in Karachi.